katharynduffy/LandCarbonAdvances/pre-workshop.md

 output: html_document
 ---

+*Important: please install the latest version of R so that you are able to live code the activities in this section of the workshop*

 ## Windows R/RStudio Setup
 Download R for Windows here
 Run the .exe file that was just downloaded